-I am a 200 Hr-Certified Yoga Instructor and Registered Yoga Alliance Teacher, Certified Gymnastics Instructor (USA Gymnastics) and will be finishing my ACSM Personal Trainer Certification this month.
+I am an "experienced" 200 Hr-Certified Yoga Instructor (over 1,000 teaching hours post-training) and Registered Yoga Alliance Teacher (Yoga Alliance Designations ERYT-200 and YACEP - Yoga Alliance Continuing Education Provider), Certified Gymnastics Instructor (USA Gymnastics) and will be finishing my ACSM Personal Trainer Certification this month.
 I also have a bachelor of science degree in Biology from Loyola University Chicago.

 I offer Private Yoga Lessons and Personal Training, including Aquatic Personal Training.
 I'm available to travel for sessions in the downtown Chicago area, giving you the option of the comfort & convenience of your own space in any of the fitness facilities/common areas in your apartment, condo building, workplace or hotel, OR I can provide the training site, my Streeterville building where you can work out at a brand new fitness facility, including indoor/outdoor pools and yoga studio and WellBeats Studio.
 I have taught group fitness classes (Yoga, Bootcamp, Total Body Conditioning, Spin) at several downtown high-rise residences (73 E. Lake, Axis Apartments & Lofts, The Streeter, 600 N. McClurg/333 E. Ontario, Jones, etc.) and I also have several private clients I work with in the downtown/Streeterville area.
 I specialize in stretching/flexibility development, building lean and tone muscles, body alignment awareness, posture improvement and balance enhancement.
 Flexibility is crucial for proper body alignment, stress relief and muscular balance, and stretching reduces tension, increases range of motion and helps prevent injury.
 I can design a tailored workout plan OR create a personalized yoga practice for your individual body abilities to meet your specific needs and to help you attain your fitness goals, building on your strengths and focusing on your desired improvement areas, while taking into account any illness or injuries (previous and current) and both work around them, as well as help rehab them in their recovery period.
 I have overcome my own past injuries from my athletic career, and I have personal experience and understanding of how to properly strengthen the body after an injury and during recovery.
 If you've tried yoga before and found some of the language or environment intimidating, or found the poses challenging, you can learn how to safely navigate traditional yoga postures to rehabilitate areas that need extra attention, through use of props and modifications to support your body and protect your joints and increase your range of motion and bring the body into balance.
 Whether you are a beginner looking to just learn the basics, or an experienced yogi looking to deepen and improve your practice to the next level, private yoga lessons and personal training can just someone who works out regularly but wants to work on stretching, increasing flexibility, strength, & conditioning, or if you're seeking the mental benefits of a yoga practice, learning breathing techniques/pranayama practices as tools for stress management and anxiety reduction, through meditation and mindfulness techniques, Experience a sequence tailored to your physical, mental and emotional needs, and enjoy a class that is distraction free from other students, where you can focus on your own practice.
 By personalizing your program you will attain optimum results faster and more efficiently.